shaktipriya13/chai-aur-react/Readme.md

+ctrl+b //to hide sidebasr

+ctrl+c to quit terminal

 React is a library and not framework. frameworks hav very strict rules and syntaxes but react is cool guy

 vite and parcel ek bundler jo bhut sare js files ko combine krke basic aapko 1 file de deta ha

 If you want to build mobile apps using React Native along with react, you'll need to learn both React and React Native, but focus more on React Native.

- If your goal is web development, use React with react-dom lobraray
+ If your goal is web development, use React with react-dom libraray

 **Three.js** is a JavaScript library used to create and display **3D graphics** in a web browser.